mattiashallsten/PIY-for-live-electronics/README.md

 ![note-in.png](screenshots/note-in.png)

-In this patch the user can control the 'tranpose' parameter via midi NoteOn messages.
+In this patch the user can control the *tranpose* parameter via midi NoteOn messages.